adap/flower/doc/source/how-to-run-simulations.rst

 The :code:`VirtualClientEngine` implements `virtual` clients using `Ray <https://www.ray.io/>`_, an open-source framework for scalable Python workloads.
 In particular, Flower's :code:`VirtualClientEngine` makes use of `Actors <https://docs.ray.io/en/latest/ray-core/actors.html>`_ to spawn `virtual` clients and run their workload.

-Launch your Flower FL Simulation
+Launch your Flower FL simulation
 --------------------------------

 Running Flower simulations still require you to define your client class, a strategy, and utility functions to download and load (and potentially partition) your dataset.
 With that out of the way, launching your simulation is done with `start_simulation <apiref-flwr.html#flwr.simulation.start_simulation>`_ and a minimal example looks as follows: